ItsYeWolfie/javascript-concepts/README.md

 ### What is an execution context?

-After compilation, a so-called global execution context is created for the top level code (code that is not inside any function), after that is finished, the execution of top-level code inside global EC happens, and only then the execution of functions happens while waiting for callbacks. (e.x: click event callback)
+After compilation, a so-called global execution context is created for the top-level code (code that is not inside any function), after that is finished, the execution of top-level code inside global EC happens, and only then does the execution of functions happens while waiting for callbacks. (e.x: click event callback)

 Exactly one global execution context (EC) happens, that is for top-level code.
 But, an execution context is created per each function. (for each function call, a new execution context is created)